Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 - **Knowledge:** The character's wealth of accumulated information and their understanding of how to apply it.
 - **Communication:** The character's ability to effectively command others, talk their way out of (or into) a sticky situation, and their ability to tell if others are lying or withholding information.

-When creating a character, you get 3 skill points to allocate how you wish.
+When creating a character, you get 3 skill points to allocate as you wish.

+**Skill Value** = any bonus due to your class or race + any allocated points.

+**Skill Roll** = d20 + skill value + stat bonus + situation modifiers

 When making a skill roll, add the relevant Stat Bonus to the skill value and roll 1d20.
 If the result is equal to or higher than than the given Difficulty Class, the roll has succeeded.

-**Skill Value** = any bonus due to your class or race + any allocated points.

-**Skill Roll** = d20 + skill value + stat bonus + situation modifiers

 For example, Climbing would use Physical + STR bonus.
 Dodging a falling rock is Physical + DEX bonus.
 Finding a trap is Cunning + MIND bonus.
 Disabling a trap is Cunning + DEX bonus.